e1-m/dispytch/docs/docs/concepts/di.md

 * `get_service` declares a dependency on `get_config`
 * Dispytch resolves `get_config`, then passes the result to `get_service`
 * The final resolved `Service` is injected into the handler

-> You don’t need to manually resolve dependencies—Dispytch builds the graph and handles it for you.

 ---